 Bikes in China

 In China, bikes can be found almost everywhere.
 It is an increasingly popular method of getting around.
 Tourists can easily rent bikes for an entire day.
 Rental usually costs about 1 yuan per half an hour.
-There are many bike lanes in Beijing, which spread all around the city, making it easier for sightseers to reach many places.
+There are many bike lanes in Beijing, which are spread all around the city, making it easier for sightseers to reach many places.

 To rent a bike, you will need a smartphone with an internet connection and a payment method.
 Obtaining the second one used to be quite problematic for foreigners; however, in 2019, China mobile payment companies started to allow people without a Chinese bank account to pay using WeChat or Alipay.
 Even though the industry had some difficulties in the past, rent-a-bikes are among the best methods of touring Chinese cities available.